sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 *  blastn_5kb_viral_contigs_vs_GVD_{A..J}.sh : BLASTn against GVD to find shortest contig with 80% overlap
 *  viral_QC_on_pooled_5kb_{A..J}.sh : Aligns viral reads to the 5kb or greater contigs, to see how much viral reads align before selecting phage contigs
 *  viral_QC_on_pooled_{A..J}.sh : This gives me my pre-QC viral read alignment on pooled assembly.
+*  prodigal_ORF_prediction_{A..J}.sh : This predicts protein-coding genes on my viral contigs for searching against HMM profiles
+*  HMMSearch_pVOG_{A..J}.sh : This searches my ORFs against PVOG HMM profiles
+*  pvog_summary_script.sh : Collects the contigs that have 3 or more PVOG matches, and makes a contig list

 ## Tools Used